myriadrf/LimeSDR_GW/docs/docs/limesdr-xtrx/build_gw.rst

    * - CN2-11 (VIO)
      - VIO

 Flashing Instructions
 ---------------------

-- **User Bitstream Only:**
+- **User bitstream only:**

   .. code:: bash

-     python3 -m boards.targets.llimesdr_xtrx --flash
+     python3 -m boards.targets.limesdr_xtrx --flash

-- **Golden Bitstream Only:**
+- **Golden bitstream only:**

   .. code:: bash

-     python3 -m boards.targets.llimesdr_xtrx --flash --gold
+     python3 -m boards.targets.limesdr_xtrx --flash --gold

 .. note::

-   - Both User and Gold bitstreams must be programmed when programming an empty flash otherwise the FPGA will not boot.
+   - When programming an empty flash device, both the golden and user bitstreams must be written;
+     otherwise, the FPGA will not boot.
-   - Once Gold bitstream is programmed into FLASH memory then just User bitstream can be upadated if needed.
+   - After the golden bitstream has been programmed, the user bitstream can be updated independently.
-   - User/Gold bitstreams must be generated before flashing.
+   - The required bitstream must be generated before flashing.